 - If the number of pages is more than 10 but equal or less than 100, the files will be named file-01.pdf, file-02.pdf, file-03.pdf… file-020.pdf, and so on.

-How to add leading zeros to the output file names
+How to add leading zeros to source file page numbers when splitting a document

 You can add more digit positions to the filename and add more zeros to them.
 For instance, you can alter the naming from "Document-2" to "Document-002".